For many years, GreenTech

 so syngas cleanup costs are 50% greater from biomass than from coal;

-(3) BTL plants are always much smaller, because the feedstocks are never
+(3) BTL plants are always much smaller, because the feedstocks are not

-available in sufficient supply for large BTL plants;
+available nearby in sufficient supply for large BTL plants;

 (4) The BTL feedstocks are usually much more expensive after the first few